Unity-Environmental-University/LXD-Documentation/SME Orientation/SME-Orientation-Overview.md

 > **Duration:** 25-35 minutes

 Understand how all course elements—outcomes, graded activities, learning materials, and media—work together to support student learning.

+### Overview / Script
+Courses at Unity Environmental University are very regular in structure, which is only possible because we have exacting standards for how

 **Key Concepts:**
 - The alignment chain from program outcomes to daily activities